 I like to spend Pride weekend picnicking in the park with friends or camping in nature to remember what is really important to me: community, food, nature, love, and chosen family.

-Category: bay area, Bay Area Bites Food + Drink, chefs, DIY, foraging, urban homesteading, food art, writing, music, dance, food trends and technology, gardening and urban farming, hospitality, local food businesses, politics, activism, food safety, restaurants, bars, cafes, san francisco, sustainability, vegetarian and vegan
+Category: bay area, Bay Area Bites Food + Drink, chefs, DIY, foraging, urban homesteading, food art, writing, music, dance, food trends and technology, gardening and urban farming, hospitality, local food businesses, politics, activism, food safety, restaurants, bars, cafes, san francisco, sustainability, environment, climate change, vegetarian and vegan